bassplayer7/devdocs/guides/v2.1/ui_comp_guide/concepts/ui_comp_data_source.md

 }
 ```

 When the Element class initializes, it will process the link that was declared in `imports`.
-Remember that one of the first things Magento does is process string literals, though, so it is actually working with something that looks more like the following (where `example` is the Component Name for clarity):
+Remember that one of the first things Magento does is process string literals, though, so it is actually working with something that looks more like the following (where `example` is the UI Component Name for clarity):

 ```
 imports: {